Mvhaynes/dallas-house-prices/README.md

 BeautifulSoup, Pandas, Matplotlib, Position Stack API, Geopandas, Seaborn.

 ## dallas-homes
-Script that loops through each page and saves the html content as a dictionary.
-To avoid crashing their server or causing any issues I kept this under 20 pages.
+Python script that loops through each page and saves the html content as a dictionary to be accessed by page number.
+To avoid crashing their server or causing any issues I kept this under 20 pages, yielding over 600 results.

 Each listing was scraped for the following data:
 * Address, city, state, zipcode
 * Beds
 * Baths
 * Price
+* Type

 ## dallas-housing-market
 Exploratory data analysis that looks at: